nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/packages-guide.md

 ### `script`

 Script is a normal Package, you can load as many as you want.
+They are defined in the `packages` entry of Config.toml.

 ```toml title="Package.toml" reference
 https://github.com/nanos-world/nanos-world-server/blob/main/_script.toml